lindstromscott/Computable-Centering-Methods/README.md

 FILE: basis_pursuit_LT
 DESCRIPTION: This function computes regular ADMM and then changes to computing the primal-dual method based on LT.

-FILE: basis_pursuit_CRM_smart
+FILE: basis_pursuit_LT_smart
-DESCRIPTION: This function computes regular ADMM and then changes to a "smart" version of the primal-dual method based on LT, where we query the objective function values to decide whether to accept an update based on centering or to reject it in favor of a normal update.
+DESCRIPTION: This function computes regular ADMM for a chosen number of iterations and then changes to a "smart" version of the primal-dual method based on LT, where we query the objective function values to decide whether to accept an update based on centering or to reject it in favor of a normal update.

 FILE: basis_pursuit_experiments
 DESCRIPTION: runs experiments and generates comparison data